delucca-papers/memory-aware-chunking/experiments/memory-reporting-techniques/README.md

 ## Analyzing the Results

 The experiment outputs the memory usage data for each tool.
-Compare these results to assess the accuracy and efficiency of each memory management technique.
+Compare these results to assess the accuracy and efficiency of each memory reporting technique.
 The analysis can help understand how each tool performs under the same conditions and which might be most suitable for your needs.

 After the experiment is executed, a new timestamped folder will be created inside the `output` folder.